 The leaves of Great Burnet are sometimes collected to use in salads, and they are reported to tase rather like cucumber.
 This is also an important foodplant for the larvae of some butterflies, and in herbalism it has been used to treat wounds and to stem bleeding.

-Sanguisorba, the genus name, rerers to the use of various members of this group of plants for 'absorbing blood' - in other words to stem bleeding.
+Sanguisorba, the genus name, refers to the use of various members of this group of plants for 'absorbing blood' - in other words to stem bleeding.
 The specific epithet officinalis also indicates that this species is reputed to have medicinal/ pharmaceutical properties.

-Salad Burnet, Sanguisorba minor, is a much smaller and altogether less spectacular wildflower; it grows in dry calcacareous grassland but has long been cultivated as a kitchen herb for its mild-tasting leaves.
+Salad Burnet, Sanguisorba minor, is a much shorter and altogether less spectacular wildflower; it grows in dry calcacareous grassland but has long been cultivated as a kitchen herb for its mild-tasting leaves.
 Less attractive to insects than its larger, brighter close relative, Salad Burnet relies mainly on the wind to distribute its pollen.

 The specimens shown on this page were photographed in East Anglia in July.